lynn9388/lynn9388.github.io/_posts/2019-05-13-access-google.md

 ### Update Hosts File

 The [`hosts`](https://en.wikipedia.org/wiki/Hosts_(file)) file is used to redirect website access with an IP address.
 The file location is different between different operating systems.
-You can copy and paste new hosts file to replace it directly, but I recommend to use an application to manage it, like [SwitchHosts](https://github.com/oldj/SwitchHosts) which provides a user-friendly GUI.
-Based on your computer's operating system, you can download an install binary in its [here](https://github.com/oldj/SwitchHosts/releases).
+You can copy and paste new hosts file to replace it directly, but I recommend using an application to manage it, like [SwitchHosts](https://github.com/oldj/SwitchHosts) which provides a user-friendly GUI.
+Based on your computer's operating system, you can download a binary release [here](https://github.com/oldj/SwitchHosts/releases).

 After installing the application, you need a new hosts file to update the original one.
 I use [hosts-ipv6](https://github.com/googlehosts/hosts-ipv6) where the hosts file is [here](https://github.com/googlehosts/hosts-ipv6/blob/master/hosts-files/hosts), but what you need to do is copy the URL of the raw file (`https://raw.githubusercontent.com/googlehosts/hosts-ipv6/master/hosts-files/hosts`) and apply it as a remote hosts, then enable it.